-Well, maybe it’d be worse to see a him struggle with an illness — yes, that would be worse.
+Well, maybe it’d be worse to see him struggle with an illness — yes, that would be worse.

 My sister spends till the cows come home, and leave again, and come back home again.
 She doesn’t think twice about racking up the credit cards with $200 jeans, $150 haircuts, and $25,000 vehicles.
 And it’s not like she has the money — she’s in debtor’s hell.
+One of these days she’s going to be contacting a debt relief agency to try to reach a debt settlement with them so she’s not buried under mountains of bills!

 I’m the cheapskate money saver in the family; my biggest luxury is getting my hair cut for $20 at Family Cuts.
 So when my sister needs to borrow money, I have it and I lend it…but only because she’s paid me back every single time.
 We write down exactly how much she owes me and when she’ll pay it back.
 It works.